 How do you call an employee who gains 25% less than the others? – A female employee.

 Even though it sounds like one, this is not a joke but reality.
 Women still earn less than their male colleagues.
 But what is the reason? – The answer is more complex than simple discrimination and often a mix of reasons.

 Around 30% of the gender pay gap can be explained of the high rate of women working in low-paying sectors and jobs like care or education.
-Men are representing (over 80%) high rates in very well paid jobs like science or engineering.
+In other words men are representing (over 80%) high rates in very well paid jobs like science or engineering.

 The work-life balance each and every one of us searches is also a reason.
 Women work in total more hours compared to men, but many of these hours home or with the children which are not paid hours.

 Only 10% of CEOs in top management positions are women.
 The biggest gaps in terms of earnings (23% average) are manager jobs.